 One of the physical components of fitness that is often overlooked is coordination.
-Good coordination in sport can enhance your overall ability, as well as help prevent injuries.
+Good coordination in sport (think badminton) can enhance your overall ability, as well as help prevent injuries.

 Coordination is the delicate balance between multiple parts of your body, coming together to execute a command.
 For instance, Serena Williams in full thrust has to consider her speed and run, as well as eye and hand movements at the same time.

 Mistaken for something you’re ‘born with’, coordination can actually be improved over time.
 However, this takes a certain tenacity, often seen with performance through changes in the nervous system.

 In this section, we look closer at coordination and how we can test and improve our abilities.

 What is coordination?

 Coordination can have different meanings depending on context.
 It has been described as “the ability of people to execute and control their movements, which is imperative in order to throw a ball, hit a home run, or even kick a goal.
 In sports, coordination must occur between the eyes, hands, and feet.”

 It is after all a complex skill that requires a gentle balance of other physical components of fitness.

 Coordination in sport is vital for overall physical ability.
 Physical balance is often ignored at the peril of athletes.